unyimeudemy/solidID-backend/README.md

 - Click https://solidid-client.onrender.com/ to check out the live project which is deployed on render.com
 - All essential functionalities are unit tested and to run unit test use `./mvnw test`
 - To build project run `./mvnw verify clean`
+- The app is currently using the CI/CD service from render.com